How to create Christmas decorations with a pool noodle

 Grab your top piece and adhere it to the bottom piece of hessian.
 When the glue is first applied it goes on white, but don't stress – it dries clear.
 Hessian fabrics have a tendency to fray, so you may want to pop some glue around your top edges to prevent them fraying – use your cardboard again to prevent the top bits from sticking together.
 Wait for your glue to dry.

-We're making our dog feel special by using wooden letters to spell out his name.
+We're making our dog feel special by using wooden letters to spell out their name.
 We chose festive red and greens in the British Paints Spray Easy range and applied the colours to the letters in long, even strokes about 20cm from the can to the letters.
 Don't forget to use a mask if you're spraying – and make sure you have a drop sheet or newspaper down.
 Once your letters are dry, you're ready to glue them onto the front of your stocking – use a piece of cardboard inside the sack to make sure you don't glue everything together.

 And you're done!
 How easy and cute was that?
 Now all that's left to do is wait for the big man himself to come visiting on Christmas Eve!